AkBKukU/blenderYoutubeUpload/README.md

 Installing Dependencies
 -----------------------

-You will need to install google-api-python-client with pip so blender can use the Youtube API
+You will need to install `google-api-python-client` with pip so blender can use the Youtube API

 1. Download https://bootstrap.pypa.io/get-pip.py
 2. Run get-pip.py with the version of python blender is using.
-Likely "sudo python3 ./get-pip.py"
+Likely `sudo python3 ./get-pip.py`
 3. Use that pip install to install google-api-python-client.
-Likely "sudo pip3 install google-api-python-client"
+Likely `sudo pip3 install google-api-python-client`

 Installing Add-On